AgustinConde/taskflow/README.md

 7. **Switch themes and languages** from the app navigation
 8. **Drag and drop tasks** to reorder them
 9. **Use contextual menus** for quick actions on tasks
+10. **Chat with the AI Assistant** for task suggestions, organization tips, and productivity insights

+## AI Assistant

+TaskFlow includes an intelligent AI assistant powered by Ollama that helps you manage your tasks more effectively.
+The assistant can:

+- **Suggest new tasks** based on your current workload and goals
+- **Organize existing tasks** by priority, category, or deadline
+- **Create completion plans** with step-by-step breakdowns
+- **Suggest new categories** to better organize your work

+The AI assistant is **context-aware**, meaning it knows about your tasks, categories, and progress.
+It's also **topic-restricted** to only discuss task management and productivity topics related to TaskFlow.

+### Quick Start

+1. **Install Ollama** (see Ollama Setup section above)
+2. **Click the chat icon** in the bottom-right corner of the app
+3. **Start chatting** - try asking:
+   - "Help me organize my tasks for this week"
+   - "What should I work on next?"
+   - "Suggest some categories for my tasks"
+   - "Create a plan to complete my urgent tasks"

+For detailed documentation, see [AI Assistant Documentation](docs/AI_ASSISTANT.md).

 </details>